Detecting high-dimensional entanglement by randomized product projections

-Next, we evaluate the performance of the $\mathrm{SN}$ estimation algorithm with $N=12$ random operations.
-Fig.~\ref{Fig3} displays the numerical results of the state $\vr_{\mathrm{iso}}^v$ with dimension $d=20,30$ by fixing the CL $99.9\%$.
-In contrast, we compare our results with the $3$-MUBs criterion~\cite{morelli2023resource}.
-See the detailed construction of $3$-MUBs in Appendix~\ref{AppendixB} or Ref.~\cite{li2024high}.
-As shown in Fig.~\ref{Fig3}(a), our approach provides a more accurate estimation of the $\mathrm{SNs}$ than the $3$-MUBs criterion for $v\leq0.65$.
-For strong entanglement such as $v>0.65$, the $3$-MUBs criterion is more powerful.
-Similar results are obtained for $d=30$ from Fig.~\ref{Fig3}(b).
+Next, we evaluate the performance of the $\mathrm{SN}$ estimation algorithm by fixing $N=30$.
+Fig.~\ref{Fig3} displays results for the state $\vr_{\mathrm{iso}}^v$ with local dimensions $d=20,30,40,50$.
+In the worst-case scenario, as shown by the blue dots, our approach provides a more accurate estimation than the $3$-MUBs criterion for large noise strengths, while the $3$-MUBs criterion performs better for low noise strengths.
+The underlying mechanism is that the sampling complexity is proportional to the state's purity.
+Consequently, a smaller level of purity thereby allows for a more precise estimation of the fidelity.
+With the increase of $d$, our approach's noise parameter threshold of vanishing advantage would increase.
+For example, the threshold $v=0.75,0.8,0.85,0.9$ for $d=20,30,40,50$, respectively.
+This feature implies that the advantage of our approach becomes more evident as the local dimensions increase.

-Note that the $3$-MUBs criterion for states $\vr_{\mathrm{iso}}^v$ with $d=20,30$ required $60$ or $90$ projections, respectively.
-However, our approach uses only $5\times12=60$ projections for $d=20,30$.
-Thus, our method employs fewer operations but obtains more accurate estimations for high-dimensional states with lower purity.
-Moreover, we compare our results with the existing optimal criterion based on the second moments~\cite{imai2021bound}.
-For $d=20$, the optimal second moments criterion detects the state $\vr_{\mathrm{iso}}^v$ as entangled for $v\geq1/\sqrt{21}=0.2182$~\cite{imai2021bound} while our approach detect the state $\vr_{\mathrm{iso}}^v$ for $v\geq0.1$ as shown in Figs.~\ref{Fig3}(a).
+Fig.~\ref{Fig3} implies that a constant $N=30$ and then $2\times30=60$ projections suffice for $d=20,30,40,50$, which is consistent with the theoretical prediction.
+As a comparison, $3$-MUBs criterion requires $3d$ projections.
+Thus, our method employs fewer operations but obtains more accurate estimations for states with low purities.
+Moreover, as shown in Figs.~\ref{Fig3}(a), the optimal second moments criterion detects entanglement in the state $\vr_{\mathrm{iso}}^v$ for $v\geq1/\sqrt{21}\approx0.2182$~\cite{imai2021bound} while our approach achieves stronger detection for $v\geq0.1$.
+Additional numerical results, including the noisy two-qudit purified thermal states~\cite{li2025high}, the state $|\phi_d^+\rangle\langle\phi_d^+|$ under a random noise channel, and cases for a finite number of measurements per random operation, are provided in Appendix~\ref{AppendixD}.

-Remark that the above results are based on the $t$ distribution with a small sample size, $N=12$.
-Appendix~\ref{AppendixB} shows an enhanced algorithm based on the Bootstrap resample technique~\cite{efron1992bootstrap,efron1982jackknife,efron1994introduction} to construct a confidence interval of $N=12$ and then estimate the lower bound of $\mathrm{SN}$ similar with the above algorithm.
-Numerical results indicate the enhanced algorithm obtains a tighter lower bound of $\mathrm{SN}$ than the original algorithm.

-In Appendix~\ref{AppendixC}, we simulate the $\mathrm{SN}$ estimation algorithm for the state $\vr_{\mathrm{iso}}$ with dimensions $d=40,50,60$, the noisy two-qudit purified thermal states~\cite{li2024high}, and the state $\vr_{\mathrm{iso}}$ under random noise channel.
-The results indicate that $N=12$ is still sufficient to estimate the $\mathrm{SN}$ tighter than $3$-MUBs criterion, even considering the practical measurement noise of estimating the expectation values of observables.